 All workplaces are an integration of numerous departments working together as one to ensure the business runs smoothly.
 Almost every sector is reliant on other departments and cannot function at its full potential without the rest putting in their best as well.
 One reason why companies end up compromising their profits is due to the inefficient use of the resources at hand.

-The four tips mentioned below on how to manage resources will do wonders for your corporation if implemented in the correct manner.
+The tips mentioned below on how to manage resources will do wonders for your corporation if implemented in the correct manner.

 1. Plan to Plan